zhuolisam/pymatris/README.md

 ### TODO
+- [ ] Add support for public key authentication for FTP and SFTP protocol handler.
+- [ ] Resolve .
-- [ ] Add better concurrency support for FTP protocol.
+- [ ] Add better concurrency support for FTP protocol, as `aioftp` by default allow only one data connection per client session.
-- [ ] Better error handling and logging for FTP and SFTP protocols.
+- [ ] Better error handling and logging.

 ### Acknowledgements